What to order at Kiln

 Tip: Walk-up only.
 Put your name down on the chalkboard outside; the queue moves in 20 to 40 minutes from open.

-Margot Henderson's daily-changing British canteen inside a converted bike shed off Arnold Circus in Shoreditch London, open since 2004 for lunch and weeknight dinner.
+Margot Henderson's daily-changing British canteen inside a converted bike shed off Arnold Circus in Shoreditch London, open since 2004 for lunch.

 Signature: Crispy lamb sweetbreads, Custard tart